nh4ttruong/oicapp/README.md

  Finaly, access `http://localhost:8080` to view OIC Website and `http://localhost:8081` to log in `phpMyAdmin` portal.

-## PS
+## Notes
-Maybe in the `Setup & Run` process, the bug will come up.
-Try to search it with Google to get the fixing way (because I tried ^^) - Good luck!
+Hi, maybe in the `Setup & Run` process, the bug will come up.
+Try to search it with Google to get the fixing way, all method are arround there (because I tried and got success ^^) - Good luck!